mcrl/spipe/AE.md

 - The `eval_batch_scaling.sh` evaluates scaling of micro-batch size and mini-batch size for SPipe.
 - The `eval_optimizations.sh` evaluates impact of adding system optimizations to SPipe.

-Our experiment defaults to the V100 cluster.
+Our scripts defaults to the Cluster V100.
-For the RTX3090 cluster experiment in Figure 10 of the paper, please execute it with the settings below.
+For the Cluster RTX 3090 experiment in Figure 10 of the paper, please execute it with the settings below.
 (It is recommended to separate the conda environment of the V100 cluster and the RTX3090 cluster.)

 ```bash